 If you’re going to blog anonymously, you obviously don’t want your blog’s domain name to be your real name, but other than that, you can choose any name you want!
 You may want to choose a name related to your blog niche or go with something more general that doesn’t lock you into just one topic.

-I highly recommend using Bluehost for web hosting because it’s super easy to use, affordable, and you get your domain name for FREE with them (as opposed to paying $15-20 for your domain name.)
+I highly recommend using Bluehost for web hosting because it’s super easy to use, affordable, and you get your domain name for FREE with them (as opposed to paying $15-20 for your domain nam somewhere else.)

-You will also want to get domain name privacy (AKA WhoIs privacy) for your blog.
+You will also want to get domain name privacy for your blog.

 This is an additional service you’ll want to get if you’re planning to blog anonymously, because it shields your personal information from the public.
 Without domain name privacy, anyone can see your full name and address if they look up your domain name registration!

-It’s only $0.99 a month with Bluehost, which is well worth it to maintain your privacy.
+Domain name privacy is only $0.99 a month with Bluehost, which is well worth it if you are concerned about maintaining your anonymity as a blogger.

 You can add this service onto your hosting package at checkout.